LFPy/LFPy/information.rst

         cd $LFPYPATH/LFPy
         python setup.py build_ext -i

     Otherwise the corresponding .py files will be used, which is slower.

+5. Compile the NEURON mechanisms in LFPy-release/neuron (using nrnivmodl).

-5. Now try if it all works.
+6. Now try if it all works.
 In a python shell in a fresh terminal, try
     ::
         import LFPy

     if there are no complaints, it should be all done!

-6. There are some basic usage examples provided in
+7. There are some basic usage examples provided in
     ::
         $LFPYPATH/examples/